-Aside from traveling abroad yourself, there’s perhaps no better way to learn firsthand about cultural differences and other worldviews than by hosting an international student.
+You may be wondering to yourself, do you get paid to host a foreign exchange student?
+Here with AmeriStudent the answer is yes and aside from traveling abroad yourself, there’s perhaps no better way to learn firsthand about cultural differences and other worldviews than by hosting an exchange student.
 Host parents and families can learn so much through the day-to-day interactions with their student, both in the positive conversations and memories and in the challenges that come from sharing a roof with someone who is used to doing things differently.
-Through the ups and downs, hosting is a very enriching experience for everyone, both the student and the host family!
+Through the ups and downs, hosting can be a very enriching experience for everyone involved!

 The differences between these unpaid and paid hosting opportunities are important to note because it can potentially influence how you and your student view each other right off the bat.
 The transactional nature of the paid homestay relationship in no way dooms the arrangement, but it can become a point of contention between students and hosts when expectations on either side are not met.